noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.12.19.sardine

 A figure showing the relative abundance of Pacific sardine (*Sardinops sagax*) collected during the spring around the Northern Channel Islands and the Southern California Shelf from 1978 to 2018.
+The bar at the bottom of the figure can be used to zoom in to specific dates, using the small slider buttons on either edge of the bar.
+The blue horizontal line indicates the mean value for the time series.
+The horizontal gray bar shows one standard deviation above and below the mean.
 Data source: CalCOFI; Figure credit: A. Thompson/NOAA; [Ben Best/EcoQuants](https://ecoquants.com/).

 ### Details